bradleytaunt/ET-Jekyll/_posts/2018-01-14-default-post.md

 ## Final Thoughts

 This theme is an open source side project by <a href="https://bradleytaunt.com">Bradley Taunt</a> - made with passion and care.
 Edit, improve, customize or butcher this theme as much as you'd like.
-If you spot an issue or find a better solution for any user pain-spots, please don't hesitate to <a href="">open a PR with your changes</a>.
+If you spot an issue or find a better solution for any user pain-spots, please don't hesitate to <a href="https://github.com/bradleytaunt/ET-Jekyll/pulls">open a PR with your changes</a>.

 Enjoy ET-Jekyll!